Contact Us for a Free Consultation (213) 542-0979

 The only difference is that the federal government is still making it illegal.
 So, it's dangerous to sell marijuana even at the state level because of what the feds have done.

-If you have situation where you have a prior felony conviction for possessing marijuana for sale pursuant to Health & Safety Code 11359, I suggest you get to an attorney because that felony that you have on your record can be reduced down to a misdemeanor because the law related to felonies selling marijuana is retroactive and so, you can really get that misdemeanor under most circumstances.
+If you have a prior felony conviction for selling marijuana, it's crucial to get an attorney.
+The felony on your record can potentially be reduced to a misdemeanor.
+The law related to felonies for selling marijuana is retroactive, meaning you can often get that misdemeanor under most circumstances.

 Misdemeanor vs Felony Drug Charges

-So, if you've got a possession with intent to sell marijuana or a sales of marijuana case, first thing is, hire the attorney.
-Let the attorney assess whether you have any defenses that might be applicable to your case — whether the case can be lessened down to something that's not as serious.
-It doesn't put you in as much criminal jeopardy or whether the case can be dismissed outright.
+So, if you've got a possession with intent to sell marijuana or a sale of marijuana case, the first thing is to hire an attorney.
+Let the attorney assess whether you have any defenses that might apply to your case — whether the case can be lessened to something less serious.

 Menu